-In addition, the Proposed Final Agreement includes a Government commitment that those within 10 years of Normal Pension Age on 1st April 2012 will see no change to the age at which they can retire, and no decrease in the amount of pension they receive when they retire.
-There will also be further transitional protection, tapered over a three and a half year period, for people who would fall just outside of the 10 year protection.
+In addition, the proposed final agreement includes a Government commitment that those within 10 years of normal pension age on 1st April 2012 will see no change to the age at which they can retire, and no decrease in the amount of pension they receive when they retire.
+There will also be further transitional protection, tapered over a three and a half year period, for people who would fall up to three and a half years outside of the 10 year protection.

 In his interim report of October 2010, Lord Hutton recommended that short-term savings were also required, and that the only realistic way of achieving these was to increase member contributions.
 At the Spending Review 2010 the Government announced an average increase of 3.2 percentage points on the contribution rates by 2014-15.
-The increases were to be phased in from April 2012 on a 40:80:100% basis.
+The increases have been phased in since April 2012 on a 40:80:100% basis.